Özlem Conker

-Özlem Conker (born 1 July 1973) is a Turkish actress.
+Özlem Conker (born 12 May 1973 in Ankara) is a Turkish actress.

+Biography

 Conker was educated at the Training Center for Special Education Care in the Netherlands.
 She started her acting career in 1996 by playing a supporting role in the Bizim Ev series.
 She was first noted by the public in 2001 with her role in the TRT series Vasiyet.
-She is best known for her roles in the period drama Payitaht: Abdülhamid and the.series Karagül.
+She is best known for her roles in the period drama Payitaht: Abdülhamid, Kınalı Kar, and the series Karagül.
+With Okan Yalabık, she played in romantic comedies "Çapkın" and "Sensiz Olmuyor".